EdWard680/monoslameval/README.md

 A useful tool called `rpg_trajectory_evaluation` is included with this repository.
 This tool is useful for comparing estimated and ground truth trajectories for the purposes of plotting.

+To get groundtruth trajectories from our M-Bot datasets, use the `bag_to_pose.py` script included in this package.
+The topic you'll want to convert is the `slam_pose` topic.

 ## ORB_SLAM2

 After running ORB_SLAM2 it will save the estimated trajectory to a weird location on your computer.
 To copy it here, run the provided script